w3club/MonadTestnet_2025/README.md

 │   │   ├── random.js                 # Random swap script for KuruSwap (automatically performs random swaps on the KuruSwap platform)
 │   │   └── scripts/
 │   │       └── apis.js               # API calls to fetch parameter data for KuruSwap swap operations
-│   └── NostraFinance/
+│   ├── NostraFinance/
-│       ├── ABI.js                    # Exports ABI definitions for NostraFinance contracts
+│   │   ├── ABI.js                    # Exports ABI definitions for NostraFinance contracts
-│       └── index.js                  # Main script for the NostraFinance module
+│   │   └── index.js                  # Main script for the NostraFinance module
+│   ├── Nad.Fun/                      # Nad.Fun module
+│   │   ├── ABI.js                    # (To be created) Contains and exports the ABI definitions for Nad.Fun contracts
+│   │   ├── deploy.js                 # (To be created) Deployment script for Nad.Fun contracts on testnet
+│   │   └── swap.js                   # (To be created) Script to manage swap operations for the Nad.Fun module
 ├── faucets/
 │   ├── official_faucet/
 │   │   ├── claim.js                  # Script to claim tokens from the official faucet